bcbio/bcbio-nextgen/docs/contents/configuration.rst

 key names used (like ``GRCh37`` and ``mm10``) should match those used in the ``genome_build`` of your sample input configuration file.

+To remove a reference genome, delete its directory ``bcbio/genomes/species/reference`` and remove all the records corresponding to that genome from ``bcbio/galaxy/tool-data/*.loc`` files.

 .. _Galaxy .loc files: http://wiki.galaxyproject.org/Admin/NGS%20Local%20Setup

 .. _config-custom: